Ampex videotape recorder type VR 1000A

 The videotape recording machine invented by Charles Ginsburg and his team at Ampex overcame the obstacle by using rapidly rotating recording heads to 'scan' across the width of tape, laying down a succession of overlapping 'stripes' of recorded material moving at the comparatively slow rate of 15 inches per second.
 With this system a 10-inch spool of 2-inch-wide tape could carry 1 hour of television.

-Ampex introduced the Ampex VR-1000 videotape recorder in 1957, the world's first commercially successful videotape recorder.
-The Ampex VR-1000 videotape recorder was sufficiently expensive that it could be afforded by television broadcast companies and some of the largest individual television stations in the US and elsewhere.
+Ampex introduced the Ampex VR1000 videotape recorder in the US in 1957 and the machine was used in Britain from 1958 onwards.
+The basic recording format established by the Ampex VR1000 remained the standard for professional applications into the late twentieth century.
+The Ampex VR1000 videotape recorder was sufficiently expensive that it could be afforded by television broadcast companies and some of the largest individual television stations in the US and elsewhere.
 It remained in use into the 1960s.